petersatsuse/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

 - Germany West Central
 - Central India (not currently supported on V6 VMs)

-In the following regions, you can expand VMs only by using [NVMe controllers](../nvme-overview.md) with Ultra Disks or Premium SSD v2 disks without downtime.
+In the following regions, you can expand VMs that are using [NVMe controllers](../nvme-overview.md) with Ultra Disks or Premium SSD v2 disks without downtime.
 Use only the Azure CLI or an Azure PowerShell module.
 You can't currently use the Azure portal:

 - East Asia
 - West Central US (not currently supported on V6 VMs)